 - The University has seen tremendous growth in the number of domestic students taking advantage of international programs.
-Study abroad participation by WCU students increased by 50% in the last three years.
-In 2012-13, WCU sponsored 251 international learning experiences, by 2013-14, that number had soared to 357 and is currently at 475 for 2015-2016. - WCU has increased the number of international students from 50 different countries on campus from 110 in 2013-2014 to 151 at the beginning of the Fall semester of 2015. - The strategic plan calls for adding five new agreements between WCU and international partners for cultural, educational, and scholarly exchanges.
+Study abroad participation by WCU students increased by 43 % in the last year.
+In 2012-13, WCU sponsored 251 international learning experiences, by 2013-14, that number had soared to 357. - WCU has increased the number of international students on campus to more than 110 from 50 countries. - The strategic plan calls for adding five new agreements between WCU and international partners for cultural, educational, and scholarly exchanges.
 Agreements were signed with Hosei University, University of Cape Coast, Ulsan University, the University of Costa Rica, and the University of the Cayman Islands.
 The University is continuing to forge new partnerships as part of efforts to internationalize its educational experiences and offerings.
 WCU is expanding its outreach to China via a program sponsored by AASCU and the China Education Association for International Exchange (CEAIE).
-The goal is to recruit Chinese
+The goal is to recruit Chinese undergraduate and graduate students and build additional institutional partnerships with universities and high schools.

-- undergraduate and graduate students and build additional institutional partnerships with universities and high schools. - The Alumni Relations Office has exceeded its goal to sponsor at least 60 alumni events annually by holding more than 90 events both locally and nationally during 2014-15. - The Division of Information Services held the 19th annual RECAP Conference, a technology conference for teaching and learning in higher education with over 175 attendees from PASSHE universities, local area universities, K-12 and organizations.
+- The Alumni Relations Office has exceeded its goal to sponsor at least 60 alumni events annually by holding more than 90 events both locally and nationally during 2014-15. - The Division of Information Services held the 19th annual RECAP Conference, a technology conference for teaching and learning in higher education with over 175 attendees from PASSHE universities, local area universities, K-12 and organizations.
 The conference provides a forum that fosters sharing best practices and innovations, encourages collaboration and addresses current topics of interest in the use of technology in the classroom.